 The process of administering the vaccine is called vaccination.
 It is responsible for the eradication of many diseases – especially infectious diseases such as smallpox and chickenpox.
 The term “vaccine” is derived from the Latin word “vaccinus”, from “vacca”, which means “from cows”.
-Edward Jenner coined the term for the technique where injected individuals with a mild form of cowpox, thereby rendering them immune to small pox
+Edward Jenner coined the term for the technique where, he injected individuals with a mild form of cowpox, thereby rendering them immune to small pox

 Frequently Asked Questions on Vaccine Definition

 A vaccine is a substance which is used to stimulate the production of antibodies, thereby providing immunity against certain diseases.